 Event ID 7036 explained: service state changes for DFIR triage

 7036 fires every time a service starts or stops.
-Paired with 7045 it confirms whether persistence actually ran — and on its own it reveals service abuse, defense evasion, and boot anomalies.
+Paired with 7045 it confirms whether persistence actually ran.
+On its own it reveals service abuse, defense evasion, and boot anomalies.

-Event ID 7036 — "The {service} service entered the {state} state" — fires on the System channel every time the Service Control Manager (SCM) sees a service transition.
-Each service start, stop, pause and resume produces one.
-By itself it is high-volume and easy to dismiss; paired with 7045 (service installed) it is the difference between a backdoor was installed and a backdoor was installed and ran.
+Event ID 7036, "The {service} service entered the {state} state", fires on the System channel every time the Service Control Manager sees a service transition.
+Each start, stop, pause, and resume produces one.
+By itself it is high-volume and easy to dismiss.
+Paired with 7045 it is the difference between "a backdoor was installed" and "a backdoor was installed and ran".

 Where it lives

-Always the System channel on the host the service ran on.
-No DC involvement, no per-channel forwarding to worry about — it's right there in System.evtx.
-The provider is Service Control Manager.
+System channel on the host the service ran on.
+No DC involvement, no per-channel forwarding to worry about.
+It is right there in System.evtx.
+Provider: Service Control Manager.

 What the record contains